Lichfield, New Zealand: Railway station

+Thames Valley and Rotorua Railway

-Work on the extension from Oxford (Tīrau) to Lichfield started in 1883.
+Work on the line from Oxford (Tīrau) to Lichfield started in 1883.
 The Thames Valley and Rotorua Railway directors inspected the route and stayed at Lichfield in October 1883.
 The line reached Oxford (Tīrau) on 8 March 1886 and was extended to Lichfield on Monday 21 June 1886.
 New Zealand Railways Department (NZR) took over the line on 1 April 1886.